Frequently Asked Questions

 Do I have to be at the weekly meetings or classes to be in UWYV?

-No, this program is available to every student at each of your partner sites.
-If you cannot attend the UWYV meetings or classes, due to personal or educational reasons, but still have an idea that you would like to turn into a Venture, you can speak to your Champion or UWYV staff about setting up other possible meeting times that work for both you and them.
+No, this program is available to every student.
+If you cannot attend UWYV meetings or classes, due to personal or educational reasons, but still have an idea that you would like to turn into a Venture, you can speak to your Champion or UWYV staff about setting up other possible meeting times that work for both you and them.

 How long does it take to launch a Venture?